PI-BO/OPA_TAD_Data_Generator-SUMO-Dockerized/README.md

 Start simulation typing:
 >docker-compose up
+The default command runs the bash script /usr/local/share/sumo/bin/startSUMO.bash that is set up in a way to use and store data in subdirectories below the current directory.

+If you want to use different parameter sets, you can modify the bash script according to your needs.
+The file contains several examples you can try out by switching between lines commented out.

-You can run an interactive session within the container using the command:
+You should be able to run an interactive session within a SUMO container using the command:
->docker run -it localhost:sumo1.1.0 /bin/sh -c "[ -e /bin/bash ] && /bin/bash || /bin/sh"
+>docker run -i -t "localhost:sumo1.1.0" /bin/bash